How to Use Gangable Electrical Boxes

 Some electrical boxes are gangable—meaning that with a little manipulation, single electrical boxes can be connected (ganged) side-by-side to form a double-gang box, triple-gang, or even quad-gang boxes.
 The classic gangable box is metal and is sometimes called a "masonry box" because metal boxes are commonly used for masonry walls.
-In practice, though, these gangable metal boxes are used in all kinds of construction, including traditional framed wallboard walls.
+In practice, though, these gangable metal boxes are used in all kinds of construction, including traditionally framed wallboard walls.
+Professional electricians keep a large stock of gangable boxes, since they can be used for many applications and eliminate the need to keep double-gang and triple-gang boxes on hand.

 There are also plastic snap-together boxes available, but to find these you may have to shop at a specialty store that sells electrical supplies—they are not offered at most consumer building supply stores.
 The gangable boxes most readily available at home centers and hardware stores are the metal type, and they are fine for all applications.

 Gangable boxes are available in styles suitable for new construction as well as for retro installations—this latter type is sometimes known as an "old-work" box.
 Make sure to buy the type you need.